lightbend/kalix-jvm-sdk/samples/scala-protobuf-web-resources/README.md

 Example of how to serve web resources like html files, js, css and images through Kalix via http.

-Please look a the [documentation](https://docs.kalix.io/java-protobuf/serving-web-resources.html) for more details.
+Please look at the [documentation](https://docs.kalix.io/java-protobuf/serving-web-resources.html) for more details.

 ## Building and running unit tests